lucassebe/lucassebe/README.md

 # Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 ## 👩‍💻 Lucas Sebe - QA Engineer

-Working in the Software Quality field since 2021, I bring expertise in both manual and automated testing of WEB, APIs, and microservices.
-I have been involved in projects utilizing a variety of automation languages and frameworks, contributing to both their creation and maintenance.
-Moreover, I possess hands-on experience in Front-End WEB development using React and Angular.
+Working in the Software Quality field since 2021, I bring expertise in both manual and automated testing of web applications, APIs, and microservices.
+I have actively participated in projects that involve a diverse range of automation languages and frameworks, contributing to their development and ongoing maintenance.
+Additionally, I have gained hands-on experience in Front-End web development, employing technologies such as React and Angular.

 Currently working at [WarmUP](https://warmupweb.com.br/)